Tuesday, December 31, 2024

 Utica (downtown) - The Boston Store; Bleecker St; long since vacant (original sign survives)

-Niskayuna - The Boston Store; Mohawk Mall; later Addis & Deys; now Mohawk Commons
+Niskayuna - The Boston Store; Mohawk Mall, NY 5; later Addis & Deys; now Mohawk Commons

 *past location